Laura Fuentes

 How to Puree Soup

-Using a traditional blender, you’d work in batches by ladling the soup and filling the jar no more than halfway.
-Cover the jar with the lid, open the venting top to let some of the steam escape, blend on low speed, and gradually increase speed until smooth.
-Transfer the puréed soup into an empty soup pot or another bowl.
-Repeat with the remaining soup in the pot, and once all the soup is blended smoothly, combine, heat it through, and serve.
+Using a traditional blender, you'll work in batches by filling the jar no more than halfway.
+Cover with the lid, open the venting top to let some of the steam escape, blend on low speed, and gradually increase speed until smooth.
+Transfer the puréed soup into an empty soup pot or bowl.
+Repeat with the remaining soup.
+Once all the soup is blended smoothly, combine, heat it through, and serve.

 acorn squash soup in a large bowl